aspax/aspax.github.io/index.md

 The **flags** will have no effect in development mode, but in production:

 - marking an asset for fingerprinting will add an UNIX timestamp like `-1387239833024` before its extension;
-- marking an asset for minifying will process it with [UglifyJS2](https://github.com/mishoo/UglifyJS2)/[CSS-optimizer](https://github.com/css/csso) and will also add `.min` before the extension;
+- marking an asset for minification will process it with [UglifyJS2](https://github.com/mishoo/UglifyJS2)/[CSS-optimizer](https://github.com/css/csso) and will also add `.min` before the extension;
 - marking an asset for compression will gzip it and also add a `.gz` suffix to its name.

 Notes:

-- fingerprinting and compressing will work for anything, while minifying only makes sense for JS and CSS files;
+- fingerprinting and compression will work for anything, while minification only makes sense for JS and CSS files;
 - there's no point, of course, in trying to compress already compressed formats such as `.jpg`, `.png` or `.eot`.

-### Source handler flags
+### Plugin flags
 Some source-handling plugins are also accepting **flags** (i.e. `bare` for CoffeeScript files).
 Use the same syntax:

 {% highlight text %}